 This is written for teen readers, but actually a good overview for anyone interested in the alternate world that is fandom.
 Included are brief interviews with fic writers, as well as short histories or back stories of how fandom evolved ranging from masquerades to Arthur Conan Doyle to Star Trek (which really increased both the number of people involved and the visibility of fandom in popular culture).

 I for one, have many long-term friends that I first met while waiting in line for a panel or autograph session at a convention, who have enriched my life in many ways past that one common interest.
-Also, remember that fandom is not restricted to science fiction or written and filmed work—just look at the followings for 2018 Olympic figure skaters Yuzuru Hanyu and Adam Rippon.
-I am pretty sure even as I write this review, someone is writing, drawing, creating based on these two men!
+Also, remember that fandom is not restricted to science fiction or written and filmed work—just look at the followings for the current Olympians.
+I am pretty sure even as I write this review, someone is writing, drawing, creating based on some of these new stars!